Review: You’re Not In Germany

 The space enemy may use laser beams to make trees explode or boil mountain lakes.
 That is clearly provincial jurisdiction.
 But let one errant death ray touch a single rivet on a railway trestle and you are dealing with the Government of Canada, my friend.

-This is “the incredible fragmentation we have in this country among federal, provincial and municipal governments,” as Senator Howard Wetston (Ont.), a former federal judge, once put it.
+This is “the incredible fragmentation we have in this country among federal, provincial and municipal governments,” as then-Senator Howard Wetston (Ont.), a former federal judge, once put it.
 Wetston was referring to regulation of light bulbs.

-Federalism In Canada puts all the pieces together, but with a striking difference.
+Federalism In Canada puts all the pieces together but with a striking difference.
 Scholar Thomas Hueglin is not from here.
 Hueglin is German-born.
 With a completely open mind, he did what every political scientist should do: jump in the car.

 “One could not understand Canada nor its bewildering literature on federalism without having seen it, the vast spaces separating one region from the other,” writes Hueglin.
 “In southern Germany, where I grew up, one could drive to five countries within a few hours.
 Just to get out of Ontario took almost exponentially more time.
 With distance came diversity.”